Skip to main content

 EOF

-12. Prohibit disabling root access via SSH:
+12. Prevent the disabling of root access via SSH:

 cat <<EOF > 99_keep_root_user.cfg